raku-community-modules/URI/README.md

 COPYRIGHT & LICENSE
 ===================

-Copyright 2017 Ronald Schmidt.
+Copyright © 2017 Ronald Schmidt.
+          © 2015 - Perl6 Community Authors

-This software is licensed under the same license as Perl 6 itself.
+This software is licensed under the same license as Perl 6 itself, please see the [LICENSE](LICENSE) file.